 What is an innovative startup company?

 The Italian Government has implemented a special legislation package to favor the creation and development of innovative startups in Italy – including companies whose core business consists in the development, production and commercialization of innovative goods or services of high technological value – providing one of the most favorable legislation in Europe for start-up companies.
-Only companies that are entered into a special section of the Registrar of Companies reserved for “innovative start-up companies” can benefit from the new legislation.

 What are the requirements to qualify as an “innovative startup company”?

 To qualify as “innovative start” a company shall meet the following requirements:

 - The company’s core business consists in the development, production and commercialization of innovative goods or services of high technological value;